A list of resources by subject area for librarians serving youth.

 As part of ALSC’s commitment to diversity in library programming and material collections for children, an Action tab was developed on our Día website as a clearinghouse of multicultural resources for youth service librarians.
 Resources in the Action section fall under categories including advocacy tools, action steps, awards, Day of Diversity materials, professional development, and more.
 Content in this section includes free webinars, links to useful articles and websites, ideas on how YOU can move the diversity needle forward, and so much more!

 The Babies Need Words Every Day initiative, created by the ALSC Early Childhood Programs and Services Committee, represents ALSC’s commitment to bridging the 30 million word gap.
-The visually appealing posters deliver simple, effective rhymes, games and other ways for parents and caregivers to communicate with babies.
+Launched in August 2015, the visually appealing posters deliver simple, effective rhymes, games and other ways for parents and caregivers to communicate with babies.
 A customizable book list provides suggestion of books that parents can request at their local library.
 Over the course of the year, ALSC will encourage librarians to get the word out to their community partners about these free resources to engage them in the effort to bridge the word gap.

 The Importance of Play in Early Literacy